nathanielliganor/Portfolio/README.md

 **[Python-Based Video Game Recommendation Engine](https://github.com/nathanielliganor/Video-Game-Recommendation)**

 This dynamic application collects user inputs on specific game attributes along with information on their mental health conditions.
-By analyzing this data, TheraGame delivers tailored suggestions of video games aimed at providing mental health relief.
+By analyzing this data, this project delivers tailored suggestions of video games aimed at providing mental health relief.

 #